Jets bomb Syrian city after intelligence general killed

 Syria's 2-1/2-year-old uprising began with peaceful protests but has descended into a brutal civil war with sectarian dimensions.
 Syria's Sunni Muslim majority has largely joined the revolt against four decades of Assad family rule.
 Minority sects such as the Alawites, an offshoot of Shi'ite Islam, have largely stood behind the president.

-Jama'a, 59, had served as Syria's top military intelligence officer in Lebanon until Damascus withdrew its forces from its smaller neighbor under intense international pressure in 2005.
+Jama'a, 59, had served as Syria's top military intelligence officer in Lebanon until Damascus withdrew its forces from its smaller neighbour under intense international pressure in 2005.

 The withdrawal followed the February 14, 2005 assassination of Lebanon's former prime minister Rafik al-Hariri, a killing widely blamed at the time on Syria, and for which Jama'a himself was investigated by a United Nations team.